Cricket bat: Variations

 In the 1980s Stuart Surridge & Co developed the Turbo.
 Designed by John Surridge, the bat was formed from two pieces of willow which reduced the flex and increased the transfer of power.
 The bat was used by Graham Gooch for his record 333 against India in 1990.

 In 2005 Kookaburra released a new type of bat that had a carbon fibre-reinforced polymer support down the spine of the bat.
 It was put on the bat to provide more support to the spine and blade of the bat, thus prolonging the life of the bat.
 The first player to use this new bat in international cricket was Australian Ricky Ponting.
-Kookaburra withdrew it after advice was received by the ICC from MCC that it was illegal under Law six.
+Kookaburra withdrew it after advice was received by the ICC from MCC that it was illegal under Law 6.

 In 2005 Newbery created a carbon fibre handle, the C6 and C6+, which weighed 3 ounces/85 grams less than a standard laminated cane and rubber handle.
-It was used by Newbery and Puma for 3 years before the concept was copied by Gray Nicolls with a hollow plastic tube.
+It was used by Newbery and Puma for three years before the concept was copied by Gray Nicolls with a hollow plastic tube.
 However, this provoked the MCC to change the law on materials in handles amid fears that the new technology would lead to an increase in the distance the ball was hit.
-Now only 10% of the volume of the handle can be other than cane.
+Appendix B.2.3. in the Laws of Cricket concerns - Materials in handle and states that "As a proportion of the total volume of the handle, materials other than cane, wood or twine are restricted to one-tenth".

-Also in late 2008, SAFBats created a cricket bat with an offset edge.
+In late 2008, SAFBats created a cricket bat with an offset edge.
 The edge offsetting allowed for an extended middle, better swing weight and increased performance without compromising the cricket bat's balance.
 The production models were available in 2009, and the bat won awards in 2010 and 2012.